bert27/Erasmus_RoomFinder/README.md

-It allows you to filter by city between madrid, barcelona or london. sort by ascending or descending price and search between different types, such as apartments or rooms
+It allows you to filter by city between madrid, barcelona or london.
+Sort by ascending or descending price and search between different types, such as apartments or rooms

 --------

-To run the client, inside the client folder: npm start.
+To run the client, inside the client folder:

+1.npm install   <--- only fisrt time
+2.npm start.

-To run the server, inside the server folder: node index.js or nodemon index.js
+To run the server, inside the server folder:
+1.npm install   <--- only fisrt time
+node index.js or nodemon index.js

 --------